 For each employed person, their employer's business name and address is requested on the Census form.
 This information is used to assist in classifying the employed person's Industry of employment (INDP).

-See also Australian and New Zealand Standard Industrial Classification (ANZSIC), Confidentiality and Industry of employment (INDP).
+See also Australian and New Zealand Standard Industrial Classification (ANZSIC), Confidentiality, Industry of employment (INDP) and Industry.

 Negative income occurs when the operating expenses are higher than the gross receipts (or revenue) of a self-employed person, business or a rental property.
 A person has negative income if these losses are greater than any income, benefits or allowances received from other sources.